-- 1) That Members review the attached Statement of Accounts and confirm that there are no concerns arising from the Financial Statements that need to be brought to the attention of the Council. - 2) That Members approve the Statement of Accounts for 2022/23. - 3) That Governance & Audit Committee permit the Section 151 Officer and the Chairman of the Committee to certify the letter of representation to our Auditor, Mazars, on completion of the audit.
+- 1) That Members review the attached Statement of Accounts and confirm that there are no concerns arising from the Financial Statements that need to be brought to the attention of the Council. - 2) That Members approve the Statement of Accounts for 2022/23. - 3) That Governance & Audit Committee permit the Section 151 Officer and the Chairman of this Committee to certify the letter of representation to our Auditor, Mazars.